pentandra/lifepreserver/items/static/blog/posts/vocabulary-of-a-workshop-proposal/index.md

 our scholarly ecosystem primarily around publication workflows.
 What did I gain by exposing the data this way?
 What sort of clients would use this kind of information?
 What would they do with it?
 What affordances or connections could be created from it?
-These questions all seem to elicit the wrong kind of answers.
-It seems that if we could take a step back and really ask ourselves what it is that is essential, we could truly reimagine research and come up with a system that would foster collaboration, cooperation, and synergy, ultimately helping us to focus more on what the whole scholarly or scientific enterprise is about: inquiry and discovery.
+These questions all seem to elicit the wrong kinds of answers.
+I understand the point of it for the publications of the legacy system, but it seems that if we could take a step back and really ask ourselves what it is that is essential, we could truly reimagine research and come up with an alternative system that would encourage collaboration, cooperation, and synergy across many boundaries, ultimately helping many more of us to focus on what the whole scholarly or scientific enterprise should really be about: inquiry and discovery.

 Another is that we have to start applying these ideas to our work.
 Questions will arise and insights will come as we are in the thick of it that we would